 a piano and a Salvation Army-

-The show appears to have followed the fast and kinetic feel of Oh Boy, but by this time it looked and felt a bit old.
+The show appears to have followed the fast and kinetic feel of Oh Boy!, but by this time it looked and felt a bit old.
 Despite the desire to find new talent most of the names and faces had been used in Good's shows before and they didn't pull off any new tricks this time around.
 ABC tried to encourage interest by getting the audience to write fan letters to their favourite artist.
-A few weeks before the show was cancelled Jack Good conceded in his weekly Disc magazine article that it appeared that people were turning back to Juke Box Juy.
+A few weeks before the show was cancelled Jack Good conceded in his weekly Disc magazine article that it appeared that people were turning back to BBC's Juke Box Jury.

 Good had announced that after the first series of shows it would return on September